-Also, hilariously, despite the fact I have so far saved money for one day, I felt like SUCH shit I went to a really expensive cafe and ordered everything from the menu, including cookies because clearly the “fat twats” in the back of my head want me to feel worse.
+Also, hilariously, despite the fact I have so far saved money for one day, I felt like such rubbish I went to a really expensive cafe and ordered everything from the menu, including cookies because clearly the “fat twats” in the back of my head want me to feel worse.
 So really, my shopping trip was completely pointless and I should add rice and meat to my list of available food Emily buys and doesn’t use.

 This is SO not to say I’ve felt like this throughout the majority of my travels.
 But as Bryony Gordon so fantastically writes in her books, the days you are okay you forget what being depressed feels like and then when you’re in the midst of a tidal wave of it, you can’t imagine a day where you actually enjoyed life.
 And hello, I’m in Cusco, a bustling, gorgeous city, but perhaps it’s the waiting around for my friends that’s contributing to this mood.
 I need to start making plans to get moving forward otherwise I’ll let myself be carried by the wave and they’ll find me surrounded by crisp packets in bed tomorrow.

 There’s not much else to say in this post, other than I guess if anyone has any advice for what to do in these particular situations I would be welcome to hear it.
 I would be welcome to not feel as alone as I do in this particular moment.
 Strangely enough, minus Sophie and Shayna who bear the brunt of these outbursts, I don’t particularly want to directly and personally message anyone else.
-Probably because I’m scared you’ll think I’m a drama queen who should just “cheer up” when fuck, it’s just impossible to just “cheer up” when you can’t get through the cloud, the wave, whatever metaphor you want to call it, to “cheer up” in the first place.
+Probably because I’m scared you’ll think I’m a drama queen who should just “cheer up” when damn, it’s just impossible to just “cheer up” when you can’t get through the cloud, the wave, whatever metaphor you want to call it, to “cheer up” in the first place.
 I know that tomorrow, surrounded by friends I’ve not seen in a year and two other friends I had incredibly, honest chats with a week ago, I’ll feel a ton better.
 In the meantime, all I can do I guess is write, write, write, try to engage, keep my head high and find another book to read (I’ve just solidly finished a book that took me a year to get through in one hour) and wait for this to pass.
 As it always does, eventually.